MIDL Insight Meditation

 Have you ever felt stressed while multitasking with the children, in the workplace, or while visiting family?
 This feeling of stress signals that your mind is trying to process more information than it can handle.
 While it is tempting to keep adding more busyness to our lives, we need time to be with ourselves and relax.

-In this 14-day meditation course, I will share simple techniques for physically, mentally, and emotionally relaxing.
-I understand that we can become time-poor with family and work, but it doesn't take much time to relax and experience the benefits; we just need to understand how to use our short time efficiently.
+In this 14-day meditation course, I will share simple techniques for physical, mental, and emotional relaxation.
+I understand that we can become time-poor with family and work, but it doesn't take much time to relax and experience the benefits; we need to understand how to use our short time efficiently.

 In this course, we will begin with a 5-minute guided meditation.
 Think of it as micro-dosing relaxation and calm during your day.
 Short bursts of relaxation and calm are life-changing, as we gradually desensitise our stress reactions and build a natural tendency within our body and mind toward relaxation and calm.

-Relaxation and calm are part of the rest-digest response and our natural unstressed state.
-Let's share this journey toward relaxation and calm, one step at a time, starting with 5 minutes, creating a gap in your stress response that will change your whole outlook on life, as it did mine.
+Relaxation and calm are integral to the rest-digest response and our natural, unstressed state.
+Let's share this journey toward relaxation and calm, one step at a time, starting with 5 minutes.
+This creates a gap in your stress response that will change your whole outlook on life, as it did mine.

 With kindness,